-Subsequent to the closing of the IPO, AMCI agreed to pay its Sponsor \$10,000 per month for office space and secretarial and administrative services provided to members of the management team.
-For the year ended December 31, 2022 and for the period from January 28, 2021 (inception) through December 31, 2021, AMCI incurred \$120,000 and \$50,000 of such fees, respectively, included as general and administrative fees - related party on the accompanying statements of operations included elsewhere in the prospectus.
-As of December 31, 2022 and 2021, approximately \$120,000 and \$50,000, respectively, of such fees are included as due to related party on the accompanying consolidated balance sheets included elsewhere in the prospectus.
+Subsequent to the closing of the initial public offering, the Company will pay its Sponsor \$10,000 per month for office space, secretarial and administrative services provided to members of the management team.
+Upon completion of the initial business combination or the Company's liquidation, the Company will cease paying these monthly fees.
+For the year ended December 31, 2022 and for the period from January 28, 2021 (inception) through December 31, 2021, the Company incurred \$120,000 and \$50,000 of such fees, respectively, included as general and administrative fees - related party on the accompanying statements of operations included elsewhere in this annual report.
+As of December 31, 2022 and 2021, approximately \$120,000 and \$50,000, respectively, of such fees are included as due to related party on the accompanying consolidated balance sheets included elsewhere in this annual report.